Executive Search · Safety Critical, Regulated Tech

 We maintain the map

-Before any mandate, we hold a live picture of the licensing, safety, delivery and infrastructure leaders in each of our sectors: who they are, where they sit, and who is genuinely open to a move.
+Before any mandate, we hold a live picture of the licensing, safety, delivery and infrastructure leaders in each of our sectors: who they are, where they sit, and who is truly open to a move.

 02